bachelor-2014/report/v2/porting.md

 been wired up to the hardware.
 This allows the user to connect to the Arduino via a normal computer and control the robot using the RepRap software.
-This solution allows for easy prototyping, but poses problems for a user that does not have experience with installing and using the Arduino and RepRap software.
+This solution allows for easy prototyping, but poses problems for a user that does not have experience with installing and using the Arduino and RepRap software [@gutierrez2012].
-\cite{gutierrez2012}

 The final robot is to be used by personnel with no experience with the RepRap software and hardware, so we will investigate the possibility of making a stand